daisygunn/heiwa-gallery/README.md

     - Used to validate JS code

 - [Pep8](http://pep8online.com/)
-    - Used to test my code for any issues or errors.
+    - Used to test my Python code for any issues or errors; please note when using inline Flake8 linter there were some errors that flagged up that didn't flag in pep8 and have therefore been left as they are.

 In addition to this I have also used online validators to test the accessibility of my website:

 - [Wave](https://wave.webaim.org/)
     - Used to test the accessibility of the website.